awslabs/amazon-ecr-credential-helper/README.md

 ## Installing

-To build and install the Amazon ECR Docker Credential Helper, we suggest golang 1.6+ and `git` and `make` installed on your system.
+To build and install the Amazon ECR Docker Credential Helper, we suggest Go 1.9+, `git` and `make` installed on your system.

 You can install this via `go get` with: